Carbon-for-Developers/carbon-sdks/python/README.md

 ##### pagination: [`Pagination`](./carbon/type/pagination.py)<a id="pagination-paginationcarbontypepaginationpy"></a>

+Pagination parameters for the query.

 ##### order_by: [`OrganizationUserFilesToSyncOrderByTypes`](./carbon/type/organization_user_files_to_sync_order_by_types.py)<a id="order_by-organizationuserfilestosyncorderbytypescarbontypeorganization_user_files_to_sync_order_by_typespy"></a>

+The field on OrganizationUserFilesToSYnc to order the results by.

 ##### order_dir: [`OrderDir`](./carbon/type/order_dir.py)<a id="order_dir-orderdircarbontypeorder_dirpy"></a>

+The direction to order the results by.

 ##### filters: [`OrganizationUserFilesToSyncFilters`](./carbon/type/organization_user_files_to_sync_filters.py)<a id="filters-organizationuserfilestosyncfilterscarbontypeorganization_user_files_to_sync_filterspy"></a>

+Filters to apply to the query.

 ##### include_raw_file: `Optional[bool]`<a id="include_raw_file-optionalbool"></a>

+If true, the query will return presigned URLs for the raw file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_parsed_text_file: `Optional[bool]`<a id="include_parsed_text_file-optionalbool"></a>

+If true, the query will return presigned URLs for the parsed text file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_additional_files: `Optional[bool]`<a id="include_additional_files-optionalbool"></a>

+If true, the query will return presigned URLs for additional files.
+Only relevant for the /user_files_v2 endpoint.

+##### presigned_url_expiry_time_seconds: `int`<a id="presigned_url_expiry_time_seconds-int"></a>

+The expiry time for the presigned URLs.
+Only relevant for the /user_files_v2 endpoint.

 #### ⚙️ Request Body<a id="⚙️-request-body"></a>